sidstuff/bits/README.md

 ```
 while connected to another network.
 If no root password is set but sudo is available, prefix the above command with `sudo`.

+If another network is not available, open a saved copy of this repo and run `bash /path/to/bits/wifi-setup.sh` as root.

 > [!NOTE]
-> If you have already setup Wi-Fi and only want to automate the login, replace `wifi-setup.sh` in the above command with `login-setup.sh`.
+> If you have already setup Wi-Fi and only want to automate the login, replace `wifi-setup.sh` in the above commands with `login-setup.sh`.

 ### Login